borelli28/CS-notes/nn-and-dl.md

 ![Features in cnn](/images/features-cnn.png)

 #### Feature Maps
-Feature maps are the outputs of convolutional layer in a CNN.
+Feature maps are the outputs of a convolutional layer in a CNN.
 They help the network find important features anywhere in the input.
 ![Feature map of an image](https://debuggercafe.com/wp-content/uploads/2020/04/layer_0-1536x1536.png)

 #### Shared Weights and Biases